Skip to main content

 Reports

 Evaluating MTW Flexibility for Smaller PHAs: Baseline Report.
-This report, entitled Evaluating MTW Flexibility for Smaller PHAs: Baseline Report, is the first of five annual reports that will document the evaluation of the first cohort of the MTW Expansion.
-This first cohort of the MTW Expansion includes 31 smaller PHAs, defined as PHAs administering 1,000 or fewer combined units, and tests the overall impact of MTW flexibilities for smaller PHAs.
-The overarching research question to be answered with this first cohort is: how does providing MTW regulatory flexibility impact smaller PHAs?
+This report is the first of four annual reports documenting the evaluation of the first cohort of the MTW Expansion.
 Using data from PHA applications and telephone interviews, the Baseline Report explores PHA motivations for participating in MTW and the interrelated objectives that these new MTW agencies hope to pursue using the flexibilities afforded through their MTW designation to improve program operations for tenants.
-In addition, the report lays the groundwork for future reports by detailing the outcome measures that will be used to assess the impact of MTW designation and by documenting and confirming the soundness of the experimental research design for this evaluation.
+In addition, the report lays the groundwork for future reports by detailing the outcome measures that will be used to assess the impact of MTW designation and documenting and confirming the soundness of the experimental research design for this evaluation.

 Evaluation of the Moving to Work Flexibility Cohort Year 2 Report.
-The evaluation of the first cohort of agencies participating in the MTW expansion, referred to as the Flexibility Cohort, focuses on how smaller PHAs use the flexibility offered by their new MTW designation to achieve the three statutory objectives of the MTW program: cost effectiveness, self-sufficiency, and housing choice.
-The report builds on the Baseline and Year 1 Reports, detailing the early implementation experience (process study) of the Flexibility Cohort PHAs and estimating program impacts (impact study) to date on outcome measures associated with the three statutory objectives.
+This report builds on the Baseline and Year 1 Outcome reports, detailing the early implementation experience (process study) of the Flexibility Cohort PHAs and estimating program impacts (impact study) to date on outcome measures associated with the three statutory objectives.
 By the end of 2022, 26 of 31 PHAs in the Flexibility Cohort had an approved MTW Supplement to their PHA Annual Plan and were thus eligible to begin implementing MTW flexibilities.
 Among the 26 PHAs, 236 MTW Waivers were approved for implementation, with the median number of approved MTW Waivers per PHA at 8.
 The PHAs are making progress towards the three statutory objectives: 24 PHAs have approved waivers for cost-effectiveness activities, 20 PHAs for self-sufficiency activities, and 19 PHAs for housing choice activities.
 However, PHAs are only in the beginning stages of implementation with only 13 PHAs having approved MTW waivers for at least six months.
 The PHAs have taken a more conservative approach when implementing waiver activities, aiming to learn from initial implementation before moving forward with a full suite of waiver activities.
 Therefore, it is still too early to observe program impacts and statistically significant impacts estimated in this report are likely due to chance.

 Your information will only be used in accordance with our website privacy policy.